Monorepos in JavaScript & TypeScript: A Practical Guide

 ├── pnpm-workspace.yaml

 └── turbo.jsonThe apps/ folder holds deployable applications.
 The packages/ folder holds shared libraries consumed by those apps.
-This convention isn't enforced by any tool — it's just what most teams settle on because it works.
+This convention is not enforced by any tool — it is what most teams settle on.

-packages/configand you're done. - Simplified dependency management.
-One lockfile.
-One place to audit.
-One
+- Simplified dependency management.
+One lockfile, one place to audit, one

-This is the first real decision.
-All three major package managers support workspaces, but they differ in ways that matter.
+All three major package managers support workspaces, but they differ in important ways.

 npm workspaces — built in since npm 7.
-Works fine for small setups.
+Works for small setups.
 Symlinks packages and hoists dependencies.
-The main downside: it's slower and less strict than the alternatives.
+Slower and less strict than the alternatives.

 // package.json (root)